Peace-joy/SMC-CycleGAN/README.md

 ## 🗂️ Datasets

-You can download the datasets used in this project from the following sources:
+You can download the public datasets used in this project from the following sources:

 1. [WikiArt Dataset](https://www.wikiart.org/)
 2. [Kaggle Dataset](https://www.kaggle.com/)